Bill has advanced degrees in education and political science. He has been a political science teacher for over 26 years.

-On August 31, 2010, the White House revealed that the Presidential Oval Office got a "not-so-extreme makeover" while the President was vacationing at Martha’s Vineyard.
-The financing for the renovations was provided by the White House Historical Association which received a generous contribution from the president’s Inaugural Committee (and apparently free of taxpayer dollars).
+On August 31, 2010, the White House revealed that the Presidential Oval Office got a "not-so-extreme makeover" while the president was vacationing at Martha’s Vineyard.
+The financing for the renovations was provided by the White House Historical Association which received a generous contribution from the president’s Inaugural committee (and apparently free of taxpayer dollars).
 The White House did not reveal how much the touchups cost but only said that costs were in line with what other presidents have spent.
 The redecoration has been characterized as muted with neutral colors as opposed to the yellows and blues that were favored by President Bush.

 President Obama had earlier added some of his own dust collectors to the Oval Office, replacing china with mechanical gadgets and Native American pottery.
 But Tuesday’s unveiling reflected more of the Obama's taste in décor.
-Gone are the brocade sofas, and the rug with the radiant lines.
+Gone are the brocade sofas and the rug with the radiant lines.
 Rembrandt Peale's portrait of George Washington is still above the fireplace and the Resolute Desk is still in its familiar spot to serve as a prop for the bully pulpit.
 If those two mahogany chairs in front of the fireplace look familiar, they are.
 They are the same ones that George W. Bush used that were the focus of many photo ops with famous world leaders.
-But the Obamas had the chairs upholstered with a caramel-color leather.
+But the Obamas had the chairs upholstered with caramel-colored leather.

 Video of Obama's Oval Office Makeover

 The White House was quick to point out that the new decorations for the makeover are American-made: the rug is from Michigan; the wallpaper, desk chair, couches, and lamps were made in New York; the light-brown fabric for the couches were woven in Pennsylvania.
 The specifics include:

 Wallpaper: Wallpaper on the upper part of the walls.
 The federal-style vertical stripes are gold and beige.